MÂCHÉ Speakers are available

 Establishing and Maintaining a Healthy Support Group (how to share responsibilities in a healthy support group or co-op without losing your mind)

 Time Management and Organization (how to find balance in a hectic schedule)

-John is a homeschool father of two, lawyer, former member of the Minnesota House of Representatives, and the MÂCHÉ legislative watchdog.
+John is a homeschool father of two, lawyer, former member of the Minnesota House of Representatives, and the MÂCHÉ legislative liaison.

 The Legislative Process